YJRahul/softsell/README.md

 - React Icons: For adding icons in the "How It Works" and "Why Choose Us" sections.

  Deployment:
 - The website is hosted on **netlify** for quick and easy deployment.
-You can access the live site at [live URL](https://your-vercel-url.com).
+You can access the live site at (https://softsell-yjr2.netlify.app/).